Professor of Surgery, University of Khartoum, Khartoum, Sudan.

 Research, The Donald Mackay Medal, The Royal Society of Tropical Medicine and

 Hygiene, London, The Knighthood of Palmes Académiques, The Republic of France,

 The Knighthood of Merit, The Republic of Italy, The Third World Academy of

 Science Fellowship, and The University of Khartoum Award for Excellence in

 Administrative Achievements, Sudan, 2019.

 distinctive achievements in scientific research.
-In a process to be elected a
+Recently, he was elected a

-fellow of the Royal College of Pathologists, London for his basic, experimental
+fellow of the Royal College of Pathologists, London, for his basic,